 Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

-This guide isolates the architectural drivers behind type-checking latency.
-It provides exact configuration steps to minimize overhead in production pipelines.
-While broader architectural differences are covered in our Pyright vs Mypy Comparison, this page focuses exclusively on throughput optimization.
-You will learn cache management and CI integration patterns for sub-second feedback loops.
+This guide isolates the architectural drivers behind type-checking latency and provides exact configuration steps to minimize overhead in production pipelines.
+While broader architectural differences are covered in our Pyright vs Mypy Comparison, this page focuses exclusively on throughput optimization: cache management and CI integration patterns for fast feedback loops.

-Pyright leverages incremental AST parsing and background indexing.
-This enables near-instantaneous developer feedback.
-Mypy’s dmypy daemon eliminates repeated module loading overhead.
-It requires explicit cache directory management.
-CI pipeline timeouts typically stem from unoptimized exclude patterns.
-Proper heap allocation and parallel execution reduce wall-clock time by 40-70%.
+Pyright leverages incremental AST parsing and background indexing, enabling near-instantaneous developer feedback. mypy’s dmypy daemon eliminates repeated module loading overhead but requires explicit cache directory management.
+CI pipeline timeouts typically stem from unoptimized exclude patterns or missing caches.
+Proper configuration reduces wall-clock time by 40-70% in most large codebases.

 Baseline Benchmarking & Profiling Setup